krtek4/presentations/functionnal_php/blog.md

 of this blog post will not talk about that, so I won't explain this barbaric word, but feel free to do some research on the internet, it is really interesting.

-**Despite all those lenthy explanation, functional programming is first and for all a way of thinking and solving issues than can be applied in any languages**.
+**Despite all those lengthy explanation, functional programming is first and for all a way of thinking and solving issues than can be used in any languages**.
 It is just easier to do in some that are designed for it.